moderndayNeo/the-gram/README.md

 -   Live app: https://adamjz-the-gram.herokuapp.com

-The Gram is hosted on the Heroku.
+The Gram is hosted on Heroku.
 Please allow some time for the first request to load.

 ## Preview